 - Somewhere around three to five hooks will do at any given time.

 - The fewer story hooks you use, the clearer the view of the story you get.

 - One or two story hooks are perfect for a one-shot!

 - Give room to discuss and reframe hooks if they become too hard to understand or aim for.

 - Paint with broad strokes from the start, and add more details as the fiction evolves.

 - If necessary, polish their descriptions when characters close in on them.

-- Don’t be afraid to cross out a storyline lever that has lost its appeal.
+- Don’t be afraid to cross out a story hook that has lost its appeal.

-- Create a new storyline levers as needed.
+- Create a new story hook as needed.

 A Side Note